MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/convert-text-to-speech-cognitive-services.md

 * Line 74: The Azure Speech SDK is pulled into the client library, using the `cdn.jsdelivr.net` site to deliver the NPM package.
 * Line 102: The `updateSrc` method updates the audio controls' `src` URL with the querystring including the key, region, and text.
-* Line 137: If a user selects the `Get directly from Azure` button, the web page calls directly to Azure from the client page and process the result.
+* Line 137: If a user selects the `Get directly from Azure` button, the web page calls directly to Azure from the client page and processes the result.

 ## Create Cognitive Services Speech resource